-This is a list of my favourite money making ideas for teachers.
+This is a list of my favourite side hustles for teachers.

 Tutoring pays a good rate.
 Depending on the age/level of the child and your experience you can make an excellent hourly rate and it usually comes with repeat business.
 I once did some tutoring for a family where I tutored their two children back to back and they provided an excellent array of snacks.
 Great way to spend my Saturday morning while my husband was at work.

 This is a recent discovery for me and a great side hustle for teachers.
-I managed to make nearly £700 in a couple of months.
 Compared to face-to-face tutoring this is a dream.
-Yes, your take-home pay might be less than tutoring face-to-face but so are your overheads.
+Yes your take home pay might be less than tutoring face-to-face but so are your overheads.
 No driving to someone else’s house.
 No printing out worksheets because you can just send them over.
 No real scope for doing fancy activities because, well, it is online.

 There are lots of students about there that might require online tutoring for different reasons.
 Perhaps they are travelling.
 They might be home educated.
 Or perhaps school refusers.
 Or maybe finding a tutor in your subject area is hard so you might not live in the same county/country.